Monday 15 July 2013

 Red Veined Dragons and Fun Running Damsels 15th August 2013

 Thankfully the boating lake was close to where we exited the subway and soon we were walking around the concrete edge of the relatively small and shallow boating lake.
 The lake itself had the opaque, green consistency of mint sauce, along with the usual accompaniment of discarded lager cans, bottles and various other human detritus.
-Not promising.
+Not very promising and so depressing.

 He's not with me!